A Rise In Auto Accidents Over Labor Day Weekend

 Although many simply consider Labor Day as a sign the end of summer is drawing near, Georgia traffic safety officials are bracing for a deadly close to the season.
 It’s well-established that auto accidents in Georgia spike over Labor Day weekend, and Atlanta injury lawyers know last year’s holiday was among the deadliest on record.

-The Atlanta Journal-Constitution reports 18 people were killed in Georgia car accidents last Labor Day weekend – double the number who died in crashes the previous year.
+In 2018, The Atlanta Journal-Constitution reported that 18 people were killed in Georgia car accidents over Labor Day weekend – double the number who died in crashes the previous year.
 The Georgia Department of Public Safety revealed exactly half those fatal wrecks occurred in the Atlanta metro area, while another three were in Union City, and two more in Cobb County.

-Investigations of non-fatal crashes and DUI arrests also spiked over last Labor Day compared to the 2017.
+Investigations of non-fatal crashes and DUI arrests also spiked in 2018 compared to Labor Day 2017.
 Troopers reported 446 collisions over those three days in 2018, compared to 398 in 2017.
 There were also 332 arrests for driving under the influence last year compared to 248 the year before.

 Why is Labor Day So Deadly on the Roads?

 The most common contributing factors to police-reported crashes over the Labor Day holiday in Georgia include:

 - Distracted driving